nasa/trick/docs/documentation/running_a_simulation/runtime_guis/SimControlPanel.md

 - **Font:** Opens a dialogue to customize the font of the status message pane

-- **Save Status Messages:** Opens a file chooser that allows you to save the current status messages to a specific file.
+- **Save Status Messages:** Opens a file chooser that allows you to save the current status messages to a specific file

 - **Clear Status Message Log:** Clears any messages within the status message pane